box/viewer.js/README.md

     - defaults to port 9000
     - examples: `http://localhost:9000/examples`
     - tests: `http://localhost:9000/test`

+### Logo Options

+There is an additional option that can be specified when running grunt tasks: `--no-logo`.
+If this flag is added, logos will not be embedded into the resulting CSS file (`dist/crocodoc.viewer(.min).css`).

+If you would like to replace the Box logo with your own, you can simply replace `src/images/logo.png` and `src/images/logo@2x.png` with your own logos.
+Running `grunt` or `grunt build` will embed the images into the resulting CSS files.

+**NOTE:** Make sure you are allowed to remove logos before building with this option.
+For more information, see [Logos](#logos) above.

 For more information about the code, see the [JS architecture overview](src/js/README.md).